• darkblurbg

 For the above mentioned ultrasounds the following applies:

 These ultrasounds do not look for any abnormalities in the child.
 If no details are seen during this examination, this is not a guarantee for a healthy child.
 If, in the above indications, the ultrasound technicians notice any details or abnormalities in your child, placenta and/or uterus, these will always be reported to you and your midwife or doctor.
 In addition to the ultrasounds that the midwife requests, you can choose whether you want to have a combination test performed early in the pregnancy and the structural anomaly ultrasound examination between 18 and 22 weeks.
-The combination test and the structural anomaly ultrasound examination are screening ultrasounds.
+The ETSEO (13-week ultrasound) and the structural anomaly ultrasound examination are screening ultrasounds.
 You will receive detailed information from your referrer about both examinations.

 The Structural Anomaly Ultrasound Examination (SEO) or 20 week ultrasound